-8.13.
-Emergency workers may include first responders, radiological assessors, and workers associated with carriers and consignors.
+8.12.
+Emergency workers may include first responders, radiological assessors4, and workers associated with carriers and consignors.
 Requirements for protecting emergency workers and helpers are established in paras 5.49-5.61 of GSR Part 7 [30].
-Further recommendations and guidance on the protection of emergency workers and helpers are provided in DS469 [31] and in IAEA Safety Standards Series No. GSG-2, Criteria for Use in Preparedness and Response for a Nuclear or Radiological Emergency [32].
+Recommendations and guidance on the protection of emergency workers and helpers are provided IAEA Safety Standards Series No. GSG-2, Criteria for Use in Preparedness and Response for a Nuclear or Radiological Emergency [32], and recommendations specific to emergency workers relevant to the transport of radioactive material are provided in SSG-65 [31].